So many of you have read this post now, I wanted to update it. I hope it inspires you to stop limiting yourself so you can truly love yourself.

 So it’s true what they say-other’s views are ultimately more about themselves, than they are about you.

-I love these wise words from my pal, TV Psychologist Emma Kenny and founder of wellbeing site SWITCH who emphasises the importance of being proud of yourself-
+Check out the wise words of TV Psychologist and founder of wellbeing site SWITCH Emma Kenny who emphasises the importance of being proud of yourself-

 ‘The truly amazing thing about human beings is how unique each and every one of us is, yet for some reason so many of us feel the need to follow others and to fit in.
 If you want to feel confident, full of self worth and fabulous, you have to be proud of who you are and un-apologetically so.
 Don’t look at others to give you approval and self worth, look at your own intrinsic gifts and consider your own dreams and then kiss goodbye to all those self limiting beliefs and fears’.